Bacterial outer membrane: Outer membrane proteins

+Bacterial outer membrane proteins typically have a unique beta barrel structure that spans the membrane.
+The beta barrels fold to expose a hydrophobic surface before their insertion into the outer membrane.
+Beta barrels vary in sequence and size that ranges from 8 to 36 beta strands.
+A subset of OMPs have a perisplasmic or an extracellular link to their beta barrel structure.
+An outer membrane protein is translocated across the inner membrane through Sec machinery, and finally inserted to the outer membrane by the barrel assembly machinery complex.

 Biogenesis

 The biogenesis of the outer membrane requires that the individual components are transported from the site of synthesis to their final destination outside the inner membrane by crossing both hydrophilic and hydrophobic compartments.
 The machinery and the energy source that drive this process are not yet fully understood.
 The lipid A-core moiety and the O-antigen repeat units are synthesized at the cytoplasmic face of the inner membrane and are separately exported via two independent transport systems, namely, the O-antigen transporter Wzx (RfbX) and the ATP binding cassette (ABC) transporter MsbA that flips the lipid A-core moiety from the inner leaflet to the outer leaflet of the inner membrane.
 O-antigen repeat units are then polymerised in the periplasm by the Wzy polymerase and ligated to the lipid A-core moiety by the WaaL ligase.

 The LPS transport machinery is composed of LptA, LptB, LptC, LptD, LptE.
 This supported by the fact that depletion of any one of these proteins blocks the LPS assembly pathway and results in very similar outer membrane biogenesis defects.
 Moreover, the location of at least one of these five proteins in every cellular compartment suggests a model for how the LPS assembly pathway is organised and ordered in space.

 LptC is required for the translocation of lipopolysaccharide (LPS) from the inner membrane to the outer membrane.
 LptE forms a complex with LptD, which is involved in the assembly of LPS in the outer leaflet of the outer membrane and is essential for envelope biogenesis.